Money eBook for understanding personal finance and investments.

 • How investment choices / options are made for 401(k), 529, plans and variable life insurance company product subaccounts.

 • Variable annuity and variable life insurance tutorial.
 The advantages and disadvantages of variable annuities are discussed in detail.
-Then learn about the one and only way to salvage this sorry situation if you are currently a VA policyholder.
+Then learn about the one and only way to salvage your situation if you are currently a VA policyholder.
 Also discussed are the only two methods of escape from being locked into poorly-performing life insurance company products (variable annuities and variable life insurance).

 • Much more than you ever wanted to know about life insurance companies and their business models.
-If you're wondering why we pick on them, why you own an annuity or whole life insurance, why it's "not doing well," and what life is like as an agent (or Rep for a BD controlled by a life insurance company), then this section will answer all of those questions.
+If you're wondering why we pick on them, why you own an annuity or whole life insurance, why it's "not doing well," and what life is like as an agent (or Rep for a BD controlled by a life insurance company); then this section will answer most of those questions.
 This Money eBook explains the most-common pitfalls when dealing with the life insurance company business model.

 • About why you should also rarely invest in a fixed annuity.